christc4/web/sites/mal.avsbq.org/think/index.md

 Wow, if I had a nickel for every time I was doomed by a puppet, I'd have two nickels - which isn't a lot, but it's weird that it happened twice.

 What a tool!
 Tools are always handy...

+In India, there are no roads - only directions